Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 # <a name="introduction-to-3D-scene-layer">Introduction to 3D Scene Layer</a>

 A single I3S data set is referred to as a Scene Layer.
 It is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.
 Scene Layers provide clients access to data and allow them to visualize it according to their needs.
-The definition of "data" in this case includes the geometry, attributes, and vertex geometry.
+The definition of "data" in this case includes geometry, attributes, and texture.

 A Scene Layer is characterized by a combination of layer type and profile.
 The *layer type* describes the kind of geospatial data stored within it.
 The *layer profile* includes additional details on the specific I3S implementation.